AlexandrErohin/home-assistant-tplink-router/README.md

 ### Sensors
  - Total amount of wired clients
  - Total amount of IoT clients
- - Total amount of main wifi clients
+ - Total amount of host wifi clients
  - Total amount of guest wifi clients
  - Total amount of all connected clients
  - CPU used
  - Memory used

 ### Device Tracker
- - Track clients by MAC address across 2.4Ghz, 5Ghz, 6Ghz guest and main wifi with connection information
+ - Track connected to router devices by MAC address with connection information

 To find your device - Go to `Developer tools` and search for your MAC address - you’ll find sensor like `device_tracker.YOUR_MAC` or `device_tracker.YOUR_PHONE_NAME`.